severin-lemaignan/wizme-comicrelief/comic-relief-proposal.md

 *3500 characters including spaces*

-- the target group of this project are migrant children (8-18 years old), still on the route, but relatively close to their destinations (for instance, close to the European border, or in transit inside the EU).
-We specifically plan to deliver the project in locations where ArtRefuge UK is actively working with children refugees (namely, safe-houses on the British-French border [...]).
+- the target group of this project are migrant children (8-18 years old), still on the route, but relatively close to their destination (for instance, close to the European border, or in transit inside the EU).
+We specifically plan to deliver the project in locations where ArtRefuge UK is actively working with children refugees (namely, safe-houses on the British-French border [or?]).
+- the intervention is targeting children that stay a least a week in the camp or safe-house.
 - for many of these children, the hope is to reach the UK.
-They face a long and difficult asylum seeking process
+They face a long and difficult asylum seeking process.
-- critical parts of this process rely on the story of their life and journey that the children can narrate.
-Critically, the stories are repeatedly dismissed by border enforcement forces as being fake (e.g. "you are only parroting what the smuggler told you to say!")
+- critical parts of this process rely on the story of their life and journey that the children will recount.
+Critically, the story has to be perceived as *genuine* -- it is otherwise often dismissed by border enforcement forces as being fake (e.g. "you are only parroting what the smuggler told you to say!")
 - proving that their story is genuine is incredibly difficult for these
   children: not only they might have very little -- if any -- physical evidences of their journey (typically, only pictures on their smartphones -- when the